Tips for Optimal Toddler Nutrition

 Iodine and Vitamin D

 Did you know that in Germany, on average only 51 percent of the daily recommended amount of iodine and 6 percent of the daily recommended amount of vitamin D are provided by the food toddlers are eating?
-Iodine, a trace element, is necessary for the development of the thyroid hormone, which is important for the growth and development of the brain.
+Iodine is a micronutrient and is necessary for the development of the thyroid hormone, which is important for the growth and development of the brain.

 A balanced toddler diet?
 Variety is what counts

-- Early childhood nutrition has considerable influence on childhood development.
+- Early life nutrition has considerable influence on child growth.

-- Healthy building blocks: eating right during pregnancy, breastfeeding exclusively during the first 4 to 6 months, healthy toddler nutrition.
+- Healthy building blocks: eating right during pregnancy, breastfeeding exclusively during the first 6 months, healthy toddler nutrition.

 This might also interest you